bcole808/wp-social-metrics-tracker/src/readme.txt

 == Changelog ==

 = 1.6.0 =
+* Added API stats for Reddit.com
+* Added API stats for XING.com
+* Added API stats for Flattr.com
+* Allow admin to disable specific social network APIs from being used
 * Added network settings page when plugin is network activated
-* Added section to settings to allow admin to disable specific social network APIs from being used
 * Changed data export tool to create .csv instead of .xls
 * Added column to data export for number of alternate tracked URLs